morganbrolin/dwex/Documentation/graphics/materials.md

 ### Hex Cell Data

-Per-cell visibility and exploration data is provided via a global texture.
+Per-cell visibility, exploration, encoded water level, and terrain type index are provided via the RGBA channels of a global texture.

+### Hex Grid Data

+The `HexGridData` struct provides information about a given cell in the hex grid for a world XZ position.
+It is used to draw grid lines and retrieve hex cell data.

 ### Vertex Data